SpaceX capsule headed for return trip to Earth

-CAPE CANAVERAL, Florida (Reuters) - A Space Exploration Technologies’ cargo ship parked at the International Space Station for three weeks returns to Earth on Tuesday and will ferry back experiment samples key to ongoing science research.
+CAPE CANAVERAL, Fla., March 25 (Reuters) - A Space Exploration Technologies’ cargo ship parked at the International Space Station for three weeks returns to Earth on Tuesday and will ferry back experiment samples key to ongoing science research.

 A skeleton crew of three astronauts and cosmonauts aboard the space station will oversee Dragon’s release.
 Three new crew members are due to launch to the orbital complex, a $100 billion project of 15 nations, on Thursday and, for the first time, arrive the same day.